Aurora Lily58 PCB Kit

 - Powered by QMK or ZMK firmware;

 - Support for MX (see remarks) or Kailh Choc (v1 sold at splitkb.com, not v2) switches;

 - Top mounted controllers for a lower profile;

 - Up to two 128×32 pixel OLED displays;

-- Up to one EC11 rotary encoders per half in one of two possible positions (marked by white circles);
+- Up to one EC11 rotary encoder per half in one of four possible positions (marked by white circles);

 - Per-key RGB backlight by individual RGB LEDs;